CESM-Development/CAM2CESM_TestConvert/test_translation_outline.md

   physics runs prognostically.
 PORT is the first and currently only offline tool provided using this option, and it corresponds to the `P` compsets in CESM.

-- `-ocn`: Most standalone CAM tests use the CESM data ocean (docn), but there are a few tests that use aquaplanet, and these need to be translated to an AQUAP compset.
+- `-ocn`: Most standalone CAM tests use the CESM data ocean (`docn`), but there are a few tests that use aquaplanet, and these need to be translated to an AQUAP compset.

-  CAM also has a legacy data ocean model (dom).
-We only do minimal testing of this, and it's not clear whether/why we need to keep it, since at face value docn seems to have superceded it.
+  CAM also has a legacy data ocean model (`dom`).
+We only do minimal testing of this, and it's not clear whether/why we need to keep it, since at face value `docn` seems to have superceded it.

 - `-clubb_sgs`: Turns on CLUBB.
 A compset already exists for this case.

 - `-carma`: Turns on a CARMA model.
 The `bc_strat` and `sulfate` models have associated compsets.
-The other cases would need to be added using testmods.
+The other models would need to be added using testmods.

 ## Options corresponding to testmods